lagom/lagom/docs/manual/java/gettingstarted/GettingStartedMaven.md

 [info] Service locator is running at http://localhost:9008 [info] Service gateway is running at http://localhost:9000 ...
-[info] Service hello-impl listening for HTTP on 0:0:0:0:0:0:0:0:24266 [info] Service stream-impl listening for HTTP on 0:0:0:0:0:0:0:0:26230 (Services started, press enter to stop and go back to the console...)
+[INFO] Service hello-impl listening for HTTP on 127.0.0.1:65499 [INFO] Service hello-impl listening for HTTPS on 127.0.0.1:50695 [INFO] Service stream-impl listening for HTTP on 127.0.0.1:60212 [INFO] Service stream-impl listening for HTTPS on 127.0.0.1:58440 [INFO] (Services started, press enter to stop and go back to the console...)
 ```

 Verify that the services are indeed up and running by invoking the `hello` service endpoint from any HTTP client, such as a browser: